 A person who stammers or who has any other disability should tell the court or tribunal of any problems they may have with what is proposed, and if possible what would help (see the HMCTS quote below).

 Taking disability into account

 There is clearly awareness that disabilities need to be taken into account in the new arrangements for courts.
-Guidance from the HM Courts & Tribunals Service specifically mentions reasonable adjustments, and asks people to let the court or tribunal know if an audio or video link may give problems for them:
+Guidance on telephone and video hearings says:

 Guidance to civil and family court judges says: